jsa3qy/PoemPuzzles/README.md

 2) install dependencies
 4) ./run.sh

-1) clone repo: 'git clone' + the link to this repo

 DEPENDENCY INSTALLATION AND SET UP
+  1) clone repo if not done already: 'git clone' + the link to this repo
   2) cd into the repo (e.g. `cd PoemPuzzles`)
   3) run `./install.sh`
   4) hit Y whenever asked